 - Pityriasis rosea (the cause is unknown but it may be caused by herpesvirus types 6 and 7).

 - Echovirus and adenovirus infections often produce a rash.

-- Epstein Barr virus of infectious mononucleosis, or glandular fever, (may cause rash but, if amoxicillin or ampicillin is given, there is almost invariably a rash).
+- Epstein Barr virus of infectious mononucleosis, (may cause rash but, if amoxicillin or ampicillin is given, there is almost invariably a rash).

 - Primary HIV infection (often associated with a rash).

 Other viral infections with skin involvement

 Hand, foot and mouth disease

 See separate Hand, Foot and Mouth Disease article.